faye1011/myproject/README.md

 Data of the songs are under the '_songs' collection</br>
 Data of the cover arts are under the '_coverarts' collection</br>
 Images are under the 'media' folder </br>
-CSS style sheets are under the 'assets' folder</br>
+CSS files are under the 'assets' folder</br>

 Submission date: